12 Factors That Affect Software Development Cost

 Software development has a dynamic nature.
 So estimating the software development cost takes work.
 Let’s look at the different factors that determine the cost of this venture.

 Multiple factors affect the amount you’ll need for software development.
 However, if you know the specifics of your project, you’re one step closer to computing it accurately.
-In this entry, let’s dive into the factors you should consider, whether you’re working with your in-house or offshore software development team.
+In this entry, let’s dive into the factors you should consider, whether you’re working with your in-house or “>software development cost.

 Factor #1: Scope and Complexity